elbinbabu/Sales-Performance-Analysis/README.md

 ## Sales Performance Analysis

 ### Objective
-Analyze sales data to identify trends across regions and product categories.
+Analyze sales data to evaluate regional and category-wise performance.

 ### Tools Used
 - Microsoft Excel
-- Python (Pandas, Matplotlib)
+- Python

 ### Work Done
-- Analyzed sales data using Pivot Tables
+- Analyzed a large sales dataset using Excel
-- Grouped and summarized data using Pandas
+- Used Pivot Tables to summarize sales by region and category
+- Used Python to validate trends and perform aggregations
-- Created visualizations to represent sales trends
+- Created basic visualizations to support business insights

-### Key Insights
-- Certain regions showed higher sales
-- Monthly sales trends were identified

-### Dataset
-Sample sales dataset